synapse-2/XGIMI_ALEXA_INTEGRATION/README.md

 The code uses one ESP32S3 Arduino chips to simultaneously do Wi-Fi and Bluetooth connections.
-Apprently coextance work but barely in my testing read more at https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/coexist.html
+Apprently coexistance works but barely in my testing read more at https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/coexist.html

-For coexisstance to work wifi is run on core 1, Bluetooh on code 0.
-Arduino is run on code 1 and Rtos oncores 0 and 1 The tas k loops at most can wait for 3000 millis when the radios lose conenction or ESP32S3 core panic's
+For coexistance to work wifi is run on core 1, Bluetooh on code 0.
+Arduino is run on code 1 and Rtos oncores 0 and 1 The task loops at most can wait for 3000 millis when the radios lose conenction or ESP32S3 core panic's

 Threre is a ring buffer between the cores for communication.

-THE LIB MUST BE COMPILED with GNU++23
+# THE LIB MUST BE COMPILED with GNU++23
 You must see "- toolchain-xtensa-esp-elf @ 14.2.0+20241119" or above in the build output If you want to use the old platfromm code then refactor the code to NOT use "magic_enum" embedded lib (from: https://github.com/Neargye/magic_enum)